 Dutch Baroque Artists

-Rembrandt Harmenszoon van Rijn (1606 – 1669) was one of the most influential and well-known Dutch painters, and to this day he is remembered as an important artist.
+Rembrandt Harmenszoon van Rijn (1606-1669) was one of the most influential and well-known Dutch painters, who to this day, is remembered as an important artist.
 This Dutch Baroque period artist produced many great artworks during his career, including the masterpiece, The Night Watch (1642).
 Rembrandt created different scenes of everyday life, landscapes, as well as religious and mythological subjects.
 Rembrandt’s paintings are known to have captured the affluence during the Dutch Golden Age, and was admired by other Dutch contemporaries such as Johannes Vermeer, Frans Hals the Elder, Pieter de Hooch, and Jan Havickszoon Steen.

 The Night Watch (1642) by Rembrandt; Rembrandt, Public domain, via Wikimedia Commons